PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 When you use a variable name in a function, Python will look in three places to try to find what it means:

 #.
-The function’s local variables.
+The function's local variables.
 The arguments are already placed
    there; other variables assigned values in the function are also placed there.